Header Schemes

 I asked for a day off, took a plane and went to Maranello for the interview.
 I was quite nervous, but I knew that once I was there I had to go for it, I relaxed and tried to transmit everything I had learnt in the last few years.
 In the end everything went well and I got the job.

-My goal was to work for an OEM before I turned 30, but I don't think I ever thought it would be Ferrari, simply because I saw it as something unattainable and because my experience was more focused on electric mobility systems.
-When I was at IDIADA they told me I had to prepare a test for them, I thought it would be nice to work at Ferrari, but I have always had my feet on the ground and I didn't allow myself to dream too much about that possibility.
+My goal was to work in an OEM before I turned 30 but I guess I never thought it would be Ferrari, simply because I saw it as something unattainable and because my experience was more focused on electric mobility systems.
+Being at IDIADA they told me I had to prepare a test for them, I thought it would be nice to work at Ferrari, but I have always had my feet on the ground and I didn't allow myself to dream too much about that possibility.

 What is your day-to-day life like at Ferrari?